 46. For Clients: Think 80/20 for the Initial Few Engagements

 Focus on the 20 percent of your writing that will produce 80 percent results for the client’s sales.

 Simple: always begin a content strategy around the top ROI products.
 This shows value, and will help contribute to the overall qualified keywords you want them to want to rank for.

 47. Remember to Get Away from it All

 The writers that have the true minds to create and provide value to clients always need a break.

 One of my process weekly tactics is “half-day Wednesday.”
 I detune and either play guitar, hike, ride motorcycles…basically whatever is needed.

 This mid-week break keeps the mind fresh and clear, which translates into positive workflow and, ultimately, happy clients.

-The perfect solution to create content that leads to conversion in 2018 involves deep studies not only in the art of SEO, but also in the art of writing.
+The perfect solution to create content that leads to conversion involves deep studies not only in the art of SEO, but also in the art of writing.
 Once both of these arts combine, digital organisms happen.